Performative Learning Theory: Related Work, Limitations and Outlook

-\citet{zhang2021incentive} study generalization under strategic reactions to predictions, i.e., performative shifts of $X$. \citet{kirev2025pac} study PAC learnability of binary classification under (linear) performative shifts of $Y\mid X$ and marginal $X$, which is a special case of ~\RQref{rq:2} (a), see Table~\ref{tab:all-cases}.
-Our framework is more general than both works in two ways.
-First, it accounts for all Lipschitz-continuous transition maps as in \citet{perdomo2020performative}.
-Second, it entails performative shifts on any subsets of $Y$ and $X$.

-\citet{mendler2022anticipating} study the causal effects of predictions on outcomes $Y$.
-If valid causal estimates can be obtained from (typically) observational data, they can improve generalization, see also \citet{konig2025performative}.
-Akin to the trade-off between performatively changing a sample and learning from it, \citet{wilder2025learning} identify a trade-off between treating those in need and learning about population level quantities.
-Generally, causal inference \citep{pearl2009causality,peters2017elements} can model performative effects through structural causal models.
-It typically requires strong identifiability assumptions.
-Our approach treats $\mathrm{Tr}$ as a black box, connecting to work on distribution shift \citep{quinonero2009dataset,shimodaira2000improving,gama2014survey} and domain adaptation \citep{muandet2013domain,zhang2013domain}.
-However, unlike passive distribution shift, performative prediction involves active shift where the learner's model causes the change.
-Recent advances in learning under distribution shift via kernel mean embeddings \citep{muandet2017kernel,muandet2020counterfactual} and domain generalization \citep{muandet2013domain,blanchard2021domain} share our distributional perspective, but our focus is on finite-sample bounds under performative feedback rather than adapting across fixed domains.

-On a technical level, our analysis is related to distributionally robust performative optimization \citep{jia2025distributionally} and prediction \citep{xue2024distributionally}.
+\textbf{Related work:} Besides those works already discussed in Section~\ref{sec:main}, \textit{calibration} under performativity \citep{li2025performative,boeken2025conditional,zaloukmultivariate} is conceptually related to \textit{generalization} under performativity, see Appendix~\ref{app:furth-rel-work}.
+On a technical level, our analysis is related to distributionally robust performative optimization \cite{jia2025distributionally} and prediction \cite{xue2024distributionally}.
 These works use Wasserstein ambiguity sets to robustify optimization and prediction, respectively, against performative distribution shifts.
 Besides studying generalization instead of prediction or optimization, our work differs in the way ambiguity sets are specified: we estimate them from the sample's performative reactions instead of specifying them \textit{a priori}.
-Also technically related, \citet{rodemann24reciprocal} and \citet{rodemann2025generalization} study learning from samples that are adaptively shifted by models \citep[see also][]{hazan2025research}.
-While relying on Wasserstein ambiguity sets just like Theorem~\ref{thm:gen-gap-stronger-ass} and~\ref{thm:gen-gap-stronger-ass-2}, their work is conceptually different: the models there have full control over samples, while performative effects here have to be estimated.
-Another technical tangent to our analysis is the line of work on distributionally robust performative optimization \citep{jia2025distributionally} and prediction \citep{xue2024distributionally}, see also Section~\ref{sec:discussion}.
-These works use ambiguity sets to robustify optimization and prediction, respectively, against performative distribution shifts.
-Besides studying generalization instead of prediction or optimization, our work differs in the way ambiguity sets are specified: we estimate them from the sample's performative reactions instead of specifying them \textit{a priori}.
+Appendix~\ref{app:furth-rel-work} has more in-depth discussion of (further) related work.